PeterDrake/sky/pipeline_and_directories.md

 ## De-glaring (Optional)

 ### What You Do

-TODO: Modify these scripts to run when not using BLT.

 From a local machine, repeatedly run `python3 ManualGlareRemover.py`.
 This is a manual process of identifying glare in photos.